Sam-Dragon/cloud/gcp/GCP.md

 - global footprint
 - Adhere govt regulations

+> Zone
-- zone is small area that differs from its surroundings in some way [special area].
+- It is small area that differs from its surroundings in some way [special area].
 - each zone has data centers
 Ex. war zone, no-parking zone

 # Compute Engine
-- provision and manage Virtual machines (VM's) [Virtual machines - virtual servers in GCP]
+- Provision and manage Virtual machines (VM's) [Virtual machines - virtual servers in GCP]
-- create & manage lifecycle of VM's
+- Create & manage lifecycle of VM's
 - Load balancing & auto scaling for multiple VM's
 - Attach Storage [& network storage] to VM's
 - Manage Network connectivity & configuration of VM's